- J.D., Stanford University

 - “Left, Right and Center: Strategic Information Acquisition and Diversity in Judicial Panels,” (with Matthew Spitzer), Law, Economics, and Organizations, 2013

-- “The Measure of a MAC: A Machine-Learning Protocol for Tokenizing Force Majeure Clauses in M&A Agreements,” (with D. O’Kane), Journal Inst. and Th.
+- “The Measure of a MAC: A Machine-Learning Protocol for Analyzing Force Majeure Clauses in M&A Agreements,” (with D. O’Kane), Journal Inst. and Th.
 Econ., 2012

 - “On Uncertainty, Ambiguity, and Contractual Conditions,” Delaware Journal of Corporate Law, 2009